-Intuiface has become the go-to option for organizations who wish to create, deploy and manage interactive digital signage.
-The one hurdle for these organizations is their experience has been shaped by passive, traditional signage, resulting in preconceptions that don't always align with how Intuiface works.
+Intuiface has become the go-to option for organizations that wish to create, deploy, and manage interactive digital signage.
+The one hurdle for these organizations is their experience has been shaped by traditional broadcast digital signage, resulting in preconceptions that don't always align with how Intuiface works.
 This article attempts to clarify the similarities and differences.

 Traditional digital signage (TDS) is fundamentally concerned with pushing content.
-It works a bit like television: it's a broadcasting system that sends time-orchestrated content (videos, images, Flash, text, html) to display screens in the field that play this content on players (reminiscent of a TV tuner).
-It's a one-way, one to many server-to-player architecture.
-As a result, it is a passive system which cannot react to actions taken by those watching the screen.
-That is why TDS has also been called "passive digital signage".
+It works a bit like television: it's a broadcasting system that sends time-orchestrated content (videos, images, text, html) to display screens in the field that play this content on players (reminiscent of a TV tuner).
+It's a one-way, one-to-many server-to-player architecture.
+As a result, it is a passive system that cannot react to actions taken by those watching the screen.
+This is why TDS has also been called "passive digital signage".

 Intuiface works in reverse, pulling content.
 The Intuiface paradigm is very close to an application (or, to be less intimidating, let's call it an app).
-There is no content server per say; the app runs on the PC/tablet/etc. driving a display screen.
-This app is interactive ("touch-first"), connected (to the environment and the cloud) and expressive (as expected from an app driven by touch and context).
-Supplementing this player-level capability are classic signage functions such as deployment automation, monitoring, the ability to run offline and usage statistics.
+There is no content server per se; the app runs locally on the PC/tablet/etc. driving a display screen.
+This app is interactive (touch and touch alternatives), connected (to the environment and the cloud), and expressive (as expected from an app driven by real-time interaction and context).
+Supplementing this player-level capability are classic signage functions such as deployment automation, device monitoring, the ability to run offline, and usage statistics.

-In a traditional digital signage (TDS) platform, "content" refers to all of the videos, images and text (aka the media) located in a central repository (aka the content management System, or CMS) that are assembled together in the form of displayed screens and scheduled playlists.
+In a traditional digital signage (TDS) platform, "content" refers to all of the videos, images, and text strings (aka the media) located in a central repository (aka the content management system, or CMS) that are assembled together in the form of displayed screens and scheduled playlists.
 These playlists are deployed to displays in the field.

-With Intuiface, the "content" is the app itself (called an "experience") and thus much more rich than a sequence of scheduled screens populated with videos, images and text.
-Intuiface Composer is the tool used to assemble and orchestrate videos, images, text and many other design elements, including information coming from the environment and cloud-accessible repositories.
-The result is a deeply interactive, engaging and personalized experience.
+With Intuiface, the "content" is the app itself (we call it an "experience") and thus much richer than a sequence of scheduled screens populated with mere videos, images, and text.
+Intuiface Composer is the tool used to assemble and orchestrate a wide variety of graphic design elements, including information coming from the environment and cloud-accessible repositories.
+The result is a deeply interactive, engaging, and personalized experience.
 It is this overall experience (vs. a simple playlist) that is deployed to interactive displays in the field.